Vault Gymnastics Skills Tutorial (For Beginners)

 Handspring Vault

 The Handspring Vault and the remaining Vaults listed in this article begin to step up a difficulty level.
-Although I class them as beginner Vaults they will still take many months to learn and gymnasts will need to do regular strength and conditioning to prepare their body.
+Although still classed as beginner Vaults they take many months to learn and gymnasts will need to do regular strength and conditioning to prepare their body.

 Because the Handspring Vault is a building block to more advanced Vaults, it is vital that good technique is learned from early on.